-I’m going to take a break from written sources about purses made with buttonhole looping to present a specimen object (the first of several that will appear here).
+I’m going to take a break from written sources about purses made with simple looping to present an astonishingly well-preserved object.
 The published instructions discussed so far are all from the early–19th century but some extant purses of the type described in them are a fair bit older.
-The objects are consistent with the written documents throughout, and the bourse en feston from that time have the same general appearance and structure.
+They are consistent with the written documents throughout, and the bourse en feston from that time have the same general appearance and structure.

 With thanks to the Royal Coin Cabinet in Stockholm, Sweden, and their photographer Ola Myrin for providing the following photographs of a purse in their collections (KMK 102 714:2), here is a good example of the genre.

 Its characteristic details are the tassels, the braided strap, and the stitch structure.
 That detail of this purse is similarly representative.

-Here, each vertical element consists of two adjacent single-twist buttonhole stitches.
+Here, each vertical element consists of two adjacent loop-and-twist stitches.
 The structure is worked with two needles, the one with a single strand of two-ply silk (in four different colors), and the other matching its diameter with a double strand of silver thread.

-Other purses vary in the number of buttonhole stitches forming a vertical element and the number of twists in an individual stitch but share the same basic structure.
+Other purses vary in the number of loop-and-twist stitches forming a vertical element and the number of twists in an individual stitch but share the same basic structure.
 The use of two needles is predominant, most often with silk on the one, and gold or silver on the other, but silk on both needles is also seen.
 Several colors of the silk are often used to form decorative patterns.
 Although the Stockholm purse was made bottom-up (the photo of the stitch structure is oriented to match the illustrations of stitches in previous posts), other purses were made top down as is common to all the written instructions.